Welcome to TJ's Gift Foundation

 Learn more about the work that TJ's Gift Foundation is doing and the impact it is having on kid's lives.

-TJ’s Gift Champion Awards are now open for nominations!
+TJ’s Gift Champion Awards will be open all year for nominations.

 Open to 1) individuals or organizations who work in the field to help kids avoid drug involvement, 2) volunteers that support kids in avoiding drug involvement, 3) young people, under the age of 18, who are supporting their peers in Avoiding drug involvement.